 Inspired by my interest in how we as humans conduct ourselves at the end of life, and how our inevitable deaths inform how we live.
 I spent several years working as a volunteer for Hospice, where I was privileged to spend the last weeks and months of many people’s lives with them.
-I was perhaps following the advice of Khalil Gibran, who shared: You would know the secret of death.
-But how shall you find it unless you seek it in the heart of life?
+I was following the advice of Khalil Gibran, who shared, “You would know the secret of death.
+But how shall you find it unless you seek it in the heart of life?”
 The house in this scene represents the physical body, the temporary home of our spirit.
 The candle within it is our spark, our heart of life.
-The floating fabric, in the form of a cloak, represents our spirit leaving the body as it moves towards the greater sun of our spiritual nature to which we all return at the time of transition.
-And the butterflies symbolize that there is no ending, simply a transformational continuity – our final higher-dimensional disappearing act.
+The floating fabric, in the form of a cloak or shroud, represents our spirit leaving the body as it moves towards the greater sun of our spiritual nature, that greater part of us that never leaves spirit and to which we all return at the time of transition.
+And the butterflies symbolize that there is no ending, simply a transformational continuity.
+This then can be interpreted as our final, higher-dimensional disappearing act.